Rathindranath Tagore's Theatrical Treasures

-Among the handwritten treasures once preserved in the estate of Rathindranath Tagore is a fascinating, dramatic handwritten manuscript (writing on both sides) by Rabindranath Tagore, dated simply “22nd Push, 1322” (7th January, 1916).
+Among the handwritten treasures once preserved in the estate of Rathindranath Tagore, is a fascinating, dramatic manuscript dated simply “22nd Poush, 1322” (7th January 1916).
+Written on both sides of the pages, the manuscript appears to have been intended for stage performance.
+One of the plays of this manuscript, Phalguni has a strong resemblance to Rabindranath Tagore's celebrated dance-drama of the same name, suggesting that these manuscripts may represent adaptations of the original text.
 Its dramatic structure, language, and humor speak vividly of the cultural milieu from which it emerged.

 The first drama, Bahu Bibaha Prahasan, unfolds as a witty social satire built upon situational irony, where exchanged residences, mistaken identities and unexpected encounters create humor while subtly criticizing social customs associated with marriage and spiritual practices.
 Through characters like Annada and Ashu, this drama humorously exposes the absurdities of marriage customs and blind fascination with ‘Yog-vidya'.